Learning to Grasp 3D Objects using Deep Residual U-Nets: Experimental Results

 Another set of experiments was performed to estimate the execution time of the proposed approach.
-Three components mainly make the execution time: perception, affordance detection, and finding suitable grasp configuration.
+Three components mainly make the execution time: perception, graspable part prediction, and finding the best collision-free approaching path.
 We measured the run-time for ten instances of each.
-Perception of the environment and converting the point cloud of the object to appropriate voxel-based representation (on average) takes 0.15 seconds.
-Affordance detection by Res-U-Net requires an average of 0.13 seconds, and finding suitable grasp configuration demands another 1.32 seconds.
-Therefore, finding a complete grasp configuration for a given object on average takes about 1.60 seconds.
+Perception of the environment and converting the point cloud of the object to appropriate voxel-based representation (on average) took $0.15$ seconds.
+Graspable part prediction by Res-U-Net required $0.13$ seconds on average, and finding suitable grasp configuration demanded another $1.32$ seconds.
+Therefore, finding a complete grasp configuration for a given object on average took about $1.60$ seconds.